Barteus/aws-lambdas/README.md

 This approach has few versions of implementation.
 The one implemented in this repository was selected because of short form and coverage of most important features.
-It does not support debugging, logging or local execution - features which might come in handy especially when creating lambda with bigger codebase (lambda doing more than calling one or two boto3 methods).
+It does not support debugging, logging or local execution - features which might come in handy.
 Terraform focus mainly on deployment part.

 Recommended:

 - selected IaC is Terraform
 - multi-cloud environment
-- do not care about lambda development helpers (i.e. simple lambdas)
+- do not care about lambda development helpers - aws cli can be a replacement for most of them

 ### Serverless